 In 2020, NBI also published a white paper, "Energy Code Roadmap for Getting to Zero Outcomes," that describes a process by which jurisdictions can incrementally strengthen building performance standards through codes over time in order to decarbonize the building sector.

 An EV-ready building is constructed with the electrical capacity and pre-wiring to enable the future installation of EV charging stations.
 Requiring new commercial buildings to incorporate EV-ready infrastructure can save thousands of dollars—or up to 80 percent of the cost—when compared to retrofitting a commercial EV charging station.
 Making a new single-family home EV-ready during construction can be several hundred dollars cheaper than retrofitting it in the future.
 CEO recommends that jurisdictions add an amendment or ordinance to require EV-ready infrastructure in residential and commercial new construction.
 By doing so, your jurisdiction will be set up to abide by the EV requirements in the 2021 IECC.

-The Southwest Energy Efficiency Project (SWEEP) has developed EV-ready building code guides that provide sample language and instructions for how jurisdictions can add EV-ready amendments into the code as well as a cost-effectiveness fact sheet.
+The Southwest Energy Efficiency Project (SWEEP) developed an EV Infrastructure Building Codes: Adoption Toolkit that answers common questions about EV building codes and electrical capacity requirements, infrastructure costs, and includes sample language and instructions for how jurisdictions can easily add EV-ready amendments into their code.

 Solar ready buildings are designed and constructed to facilitate and optimize the installation of a rooftop solar photovoltaic (PV) system for future use.
 Solar ready code language can minimize expensive infrastructure upgrades in the future, ensuring the feasibility and optimization of solar PV installation and placement.
 In Appendix CA of the 2018 IECC, there is code language already available and ready to adopt as part of the base code for jurisdictions.